Province of Imperia

+History

 This stretch of coast shares much sentiment and history with the French coast, which as far as the Var just west of Nice was until 1860 a part of the northern Italian Kingdom of Sardinia and Savoy.
 Prehistoric cave remains were found near the French border at Balzi Rossi, although there is far more evidence of Roman civilisation.
 The coast road was the original Roman Via Aurelia and there are remains of a town including a Roman theatre near Ventimiglia.
 During the early Middle Ages until the 11th or 12th century, this part of the Ligurian coast was subject to various local lords such as the Doria and Grimaldi families and the Counts of Ventimiglia and Clavesana.
 Many hill-top villages date from this period when the coast was subject to raids from Saracen pirates and evidence of Saracen watchtowers can still be seen along the coast.
 It was only after this feudal period that Savoy and Genoa vied for control over this part of Liguria for over two centuries, in turn being replaced by French and Milanese dominance until the 16th century after which Genoa reasserted its control.
 During the years of Napoleon's French Empire, this coast became part of the French annexed 'Ligurian Republic'.
 Indeed, It is believed that Napoleon over-nighted in Imperia during his Italian campaign.
 The overthrow of Napoleon eventually led to this coast reverting to the House of Savoy and the Kingdom of Sardinia.

 With its close proximity to France, the province of Imperia is often viewed as just a continuation of the French Riviera and this stretch of coast is often referred to as the Italian Riviera.
 However, many historians claim that the Imperia resorts of Sanremo (also referred to incorrectly as San Remo), Bordighera and Ospedaletti (plus Alassio which is found in the adjoining province of Savona) formed the world's first 'Riviera', predating and originally outshining today's far more glitzy Côte d'Azur or French Riviera.